 To schedule water quality testing, reach out to us at 952-303-5061 or fill out our online form.
 We look forward to adding you to our family of satisfied customers.

 Water picks up gases and impurities as it goes through the water cycle.
+It can pick it up in the air or from the soil it falls into.
 Some of these items (including calcium and gypsum) are known as hard minerals.
 When you have disproportionate amounts of these minerals, your water is deemed hard.
+If softening it is what you want, reach out to our water softening experts in Burnsville.

 Soft water is water that is free of hard chemicals like iron and calcium.
 To take water from hard to soft, water softeners replace those unwanted chemicals with sodium or potassium.
 This results in less soap scum and a better occupant experience.